Atiya Fyzee: Life

 Fyzee was born in Constantinople in 1877 to an Ismaili Bohra family related to the Tyabjis.

 Writings art and activism

 She came to London to attend a teachers training college and she arranged for her diary to be published in India in 1907.
 Fyzee did not complete the course in London.
-Noted for her intellectualism, Fyzee's correspondences impressed contemporaries including Muhammad Iqbal, Shibli Naumani, Abu Al-Asar Hafeez Jalandhari and Maulana Muhmmad Ali Jauhar.
+Noted for her intellectualism, Fyzee's correspondences impressed contemporaries including Muhammad Iqbal, Shibli Naumani, Hafeez Jalandhari and Maulana Muhmmad Ali Jauhar.